suburbanmarine/opaleye/README.md

 ## Building Instructions

-Opaleye provides CMake toolkits for the Jetson nano, Xavier NX, and generic x86. please run the correpsonding generate_cmake_X script so the correct toolchain file is used.
+Opaleye provides CMake toolkits for the Jetson Nano, Xavier NX, and generic x86. please run the correpsonding generate_cmake_X script so the correct toolchain file is used.

 Eg, for the Jetson Nano: